Randall Cobb (American football): 2016 season

 On September 16, 2016, Cobb was fined $9,115 for pulling the face mask of linebacker Paul Posluszny in Week 1 against the Jacksonville Jaguars.
 Cobb finished the season with 60 receptions on 84 targets for 610 yards and four touchdowns.
-In the Wild Card Round against the New York Giants, Cobb had five receptions for 116 yards and three touchdowns, including catching a 42-yard Hail Mary from Aaron Rodgers at the end of the second quarter.
+In the Wild Card Round against the Giants, Cobb had five receptions for 116 yards and three touchdowns, including catching a 42-yard Hail Mary from Aaron Rodgers at the end of the second quarter.

 2017 season

 In the 2017 season, Cobb finished with 66 receptions for 653 yards and four touchdowns despite losing starting quarterback Aaron Rodgers.
 For the first time in his professional career, the Packers finished with a 7–9 record and did not make the playoffs.

 2018 season

-On September 9, 2018, Cobb caught nine passes for 142 yards and a touchdown in the season-opener against the Chicago Bears.
+On September 9, 2018, Cobb caught nine passes for 142 yards and a touchdown in the season-opener against the Bears.
 He recorded a career-long 75-yard touchdown reception late in the fourth quarter to give the Packers the go-ahead score in the 24–23 victory.
 This game marked his 15th career game with at least 100 receiving yards.
 After two games with four receptions each, Cobb suffered a hamstring injury and missed the next five weeks, appearing for limited duty in Week 8 and Week 9 (for a total of nine receptions).
 Overall, he finished the 2018 season with 38 receptions for 383 receiving yards and two receiving touchdowns.